gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

 - Turn off flash by default:
 Flash is on by default, and you can turn it off by passing `false` to `GiniConfiguration.shared.flashOnByDefault`.

+## Camera Picker

+On iPhones with more than one camera the SDK allows users to switch between the cameras.
+The UI/UX was based on the native Camera app.

  # QR Code Scanning

 When a supported QR code is detected with valid payment data, the QR Code will be processed automatically without any further user interaction.